 Quick Draw 03Mar 10th, 2012 | By Nikita | Category: News, Quick Draw

 This is the third Quick Draw of 2012, and if the level of work is any indication, the bar has been raised every single time!
 Say hello to Dan Adona and Vasileios Stergioudis.
 Dan has recently been a frequent contributor recently and Vasileios has contributed for quite some time.
 Both artists have approached this Quick Draw from different perspectives & with different aesthetic, yet outstanding results.
 Take a look at their work, and tell us (and the artists) what you think!
-[NOTE: All designs are copyrighted by the respective artists.
+[NOTE: All If applicable, designs may be copyrighted by the respective artists.
 We have permission to post them here, but you must get permission from the artist for any other use of their design, or to post them elsewhere.]

 Dan Adona Jr.